kentjones/simple-web-application/README.md

 Run `Gradle assemble` to create a war artifact.
 Deploy to tomcat and you are golden.

-I'm using Jenkins to build and deploy to my local tomcat.
+Using Jenkins to build and deploy to a local tomcat.

+Adding Spock testing framework.

 Display the welcome page "http://localhost:8080/welcome.jsp"